apricot12/private-events/README.md

 - Run "git clone https://github.com/apricot12/private-events.git"
 - cd into private-events
 - run "bundle install" to get all required gems
+- run "rails db:migrate"
 - run "rails server"

+### Testing

+Testing is done with rspec and capybara.
+To run tests, simply do the following :

+- Run "bundle exec rspec".
+This will run all the tests
+- If you want to run individual tests, simply provide a relative path, example : "bundle exec rspec ./spec/features/atten_event_spec.rb

 ## Authors